JNSStudios/ToonTuber-Player/README.md

 ## What you will need:
    - for running the source Python code:
-      - Python 3.10 or later
+      - Python 3.10 or later (this program was written in Python 3.10.11)
       - an IDE to run the code (I use VSCode with Python extensions)
       - import the following libraries using "pip":
          - pygame (pip install pygame)